 - Stainless Steel Bento Box 2 - 3 tier lunch/to-go box

 - Thermos - great for soups or smoothies

 - Bamboo Utensils – sustainably sourced/made utensils for all adventures

 - Say no to plastic straws & use reusable metal/bamboo straws OR none at all!
 I get it, no one loves ice crashing into their face when they’re trying to get the last delicious drop of their iced mocha… but people, wake up!
 According to Milo Cress, founder of Be Straw Free, an estimated 500 million disposable straws are used each day! each day!
 Think of the many disposable straws you can save from the landfill by purchasing a reusable metal straw, hundreds!
 I use one and I love mine.
 They’re also great, affordable gifts!

 - Metal Straw Set – set of 4 straws and cleaner

-- Last but not least – wear oxybenzone/octinoxate free sunscreen!
+Last but not least – wear oxybenzone/octinoxate free sunscreen!
 It was signed into law in 2018, that in 2021, all sunscreens sold in Hawai’i will be oxybenzone and octinoxate free.
 But why wait until 2021?
 I perused the aisle of some of our local shopping centers and found almost ALL of the sunscreens they sold had either oxybenzone or octinoxate.
 These ingredients kill coral reefs!
 One of my favorite things about Hawai’i are the reefs and the beautiful creatures you can find there.
 If you want to enjoy these reefs for years to come, like I do, be mindful of the ingredients in your sunscreen and purchase “reef safe” sunscreen.
-Watch this video – Reefs at Risk to understand how oxybenzone and octinoxate harms our coral reefs here in Hawai’i.
+Watch the video below to understand how oxybenzone and octinoxate harms our coral reefs here in Hawaiʻi.

 Links to Sources: